Check out our new lower rates.

 AC Installation and Labor

-While you may be tempted to tackle the central air installation on your own, it might be wise to consult an air conditioning contractor to ensure that the job is done properly.
 City codes departments typically require permits for work like central air installation that can be obtained easily by a state-licensed contractor.
-Handling refrigerant chemicals like Freon™ also require a license .
+Handling refrigerant chemicals like Freon™ also requires a license, according to the EPA.

 Many websites offer contractor and price-compare quotes in your area.
 Angi and Thumbtack both can be good places to start your research.
 A referral from someone you know also can be a great way to find a vetted air conditioning contractor.